ratschlab/metagraph/metagraph/docs/source/quick_start.rst

 For removing sequencing errors, MetaGraph provides routines for graph cleaning and k-mer filtering.
-These are based on the assumption that k-mers with relatively low abundance (k-mer counts) in the input data are likely due to sequencing errors, and hence should be dropped to keep the graph free of the non-existent k-mers.
+These are based on the assumption that k-mers with relatively low abundance (low k-mer counts) in the input data were likely generated due to sequencing errors, and hence should be dropped.
+Moreover, to make the cleaning procedure more robust, the decision about filtering out a k-mer can be made based on the median abundance of the unitig this k-mer belongs to.
+That is, k-mers with low abundance are preserved if they are situated in a unitig with sufficiently many highly abundant k-mers.

 ::